Chillybangle/SquareEquationSolver/README.md

     Documentation
     -------------

-    The documentation available as of the date of this release is included in HTML format.
+    The documentation you can see in functions.h .

     Installation
     ------------